BaseXdb/basex/etc/readme.txt

   // Executes a command and returns the result
   String execute(String command)

-  // Executes a command and writes the result to an output stream void execute(String command, OutputStream out)

   // Returns a query object for the specified query Query query(String query)